-Until the 1970s there was a strong expectation for people to marry before having children.
+Until the 1970s there was a strong expectation that people would marry before having children.
 Many couples married because of pregnancy – it has been estimated that over half of brides in the late 1960s were pregnant.
-In the late 20th century parents were less likely to be married and were more likely to divorce than the generations before.
+In the late 20th century parents were less likely to be married and more likely to divorce than earlier generations.

 A matter of choice

 Some single women became sole mothers by choice, many because they wanted children but found themselves in their late 30s and without a partner.
 Donor insemination was one way of getting pregnant.
-Between the 1990s and 2000s the percentage of single women using the services of fertility clinics increased significantly – in 2003 one clinic, Fertility Associates, reported that 35% of clients were single women, up from 20% in 1996.
+Between the 1990s and 2000s the percentage of single women using the services of fertility clinics increased significantly.
+In 2003 one clinic, Fertility Associates, reported that 35% of its clients were single women, up from 20% in 1996.